Recording and Mixing at Bad Racket Recording Studio

 Recording is Just one part of the final product.
 Mixing and mastering audio is my specialty.
 A renounced facility, Bad Racket is the ideal place for me to manage, engineer, record, and produce hundreds of artists since 2009.
 I have worked with many people within the industry, and won numerous award and accolades., Each week I have the opportunity to record, mix and produce a variety of content, from one time deals, to offering feedback and advice for people over the course of years, I do everything from mixing and recording to composing and producing cutting-edge music, to scoring and sound design for video games, television, film and the web.
 I work with DJs Artists, audio engineers, and other producers to bring music artists into the forefront of focus.
 I’m ready to work with producers and programmers as well as other artists to produce original music, or record dialog and samples, or collect data.

 Mixing is as much a process on the computer now as anything, and being prepared to tackle the task of the vast and daunting multi track universe filled with different tracks recorded from our multi track recording process within the DAW or Digital Audio Workstation.
-From software Instrument VSTs and MIDI to digital automation, mixing and signal processing within Pro TOols or another DAW we can control almost every element of your audio recording.
+From software Instrument VSTs and MIDI to digital automation, mixing and signal processing within Pro Tools or another DAW we can control almost every element of your audio recording.

-Meet Audio Engineer James Kananen
+Meet the Author Audio Engineer James Kananen